neicnordic/sda-s3proxy/dev_utils/README.md

 (use the `-d` flag if you wish to run docker in the background).

-Then it's possible to trace all the requests that come to minio by first putting the following in the hosts array your `~/.mc/config.json` file:
+Then it's possible to trace all the requests that come to minio by first putting the following in the hosts array of your `~/.mc/config.json` file:

 ```json
 "proxydev": {